 "Endlessly they filed past.
 There were whole sections of hospital personnel in white coats, some carrying posters saying ‘Où sont les disparus des hôpitaux?' (‘Where are the missing injured?').
 Every factory, every major workplace seemed to be represented.
 There were numerous groups of railwaymen, postmen, printers, Metro personnel, metal workers, airport workers, market men, electricians, lawyers, sewermen, bank employees, building workers, glass and chemical workers, waiters, municipal employees, painters and decorators, gas workers, shop girls, insurance clerks, road sweepers, film studio operators, busmen, teachers, workers from the new plastic industries, row upon row upon row of them, the flesh and blood of modern capitalist society, an unending mass, a power that could sweep everything before it, if it but decided to do so."
 (Quoted in Revolutionary Rehearsals, p.
 12.)

 The leaders of the unions hoped that this would be sufficient to halt the movement.
-The leaders did not intend the general strike to continue and spread.
+The leaders did not intend for the general strike to continue and spread.
 They saw the demonstration as a means of blowing off steam.
 But once it started, the movement soon acquired a life of its own.
 The call for a general strike was like a heavy rock thrown into a tranquil lake.
 The waves spread to every corner of France.
 Although there were only about three and a half million workers organised in the unions, ten million went on strike and a wave of factory occupations began all over France.

 On the 14th, one day after the mass demonstration in Paris, the workers occupied Sud-Aviation in Nantes and the Renault factory at Cléon was occupied by workers, followed by the Renault workers at Flins, Le Mans and Boulogne-Billancourt.
-Strikes hit other factories throughout France, plus the RATP and the SNCF.
+Strikes hit other factories throughout France, plus the Paris public transportation, RATP and the state-owned railway company, SNCF.
 Newspapers were not distributed.
 On May 18 the coalmines stopped work and public transport was halted in Paris and other major cities.
 The national railways were next, followed by air transport, the shipyards, the gas and electricity workers (who decided to maintain domestic supplies), postal services and cross-channel ferries.

 Workers took control of petrol supplies in Nantes, refusing entry to all petrol tankers, which did not carry authorisation from the strike committee.
 A picket was placed on the only functioning petrol pump in the town, which made sure that petrol was only issued to doctors.
 Contact was made with the peasant organisations in the surrounding areas, and food supplies were arranged, with prices fixed by the workers and peasants.
 To prevent profiteering, shops had to display a sticker in the window with the words: "This shop is authorised to open.
 Its prices are under permanent supervision by the unions."
 The sticker was signed by the CGT, CFDT and FO.
 A litre of milk was sold for 50 centimes compared to the normal 80.
 A kilo of potatoes was cut from 70 centimes to 12; a kilo of carrots from 80 to 50, and so on.